nginxinc/nginx-wiki/source/community/faq.rst

 The example is for unauthenticated e-mail as you can see, but if you need authentication just check out the |MailCoreModule| information on how to achieve it.
 Postfix by default doesn't support XCLIENT, so it got turned off in the example as well.

-Next, you need to configure the authentication backend.
+Next, you need to configure the authentication back end.
 If you just need to have some sort of pass-through mode towards a single address, you can do so with the following code:

 .. code-block:: nginx